 The pharmacy should ensure that records marked for disposal are physically segregated from other records in a secure area, and clearly marked for disposal.
 In the event that a third party is engaged to dispose of records, the pharmacy must transfer the records securely and document the transfer.
 A third party retained by the pharmacy to dispose of records is an agent of the pharmacy and the pharmacy must ensure that the agent complies with PHIPA.
 It is recommended that the pharmacy enters into a written contract with the third party that specifies roles and responsibilities to ensure that all parties fully understand their respective roles and responsibilities14,15

-While an audit or inspection is being performed by or on behalf of the College in respect of the pharmacy or in respect of a member who is practising at the pharmacy, no record or document shall be destroyed until the audit or inspection is completed, except with the written approval of the Registrar.
+While an audit or inspection is being performed by or on behalf of the College in respect of the pharmacy or in respect of a registrant who is practising at the pharmacy, no record or document shall be destroyed until the audit or inspection is completed, except with the written approval of the Registrar.

 - Drug and Pharmacies Regulation Act, General, O Reg 264/16 s20-21

 - Drug and Pharmacies Regulation Act RSO 1990, c H.4, s156(1)